 Thin and light is pretty self-explanatory, the benefit to you being a stylish laptop that is easy to store and travel with.
 Thin and light laptops are more ergonomically friendly too, as the keyboard isn’t elevated above the desk as much as on a desktop replacement laptop, so is more comfortable for typing.
 The downside to thin and light laptops is that due to the limited space inside the laptop, they tend to use slower CPUs, which could be important if you also use your laptop for creating videos, graphics or music.
 See the section on ‘Gaming Laptop CPUs’ for more information.
 In contrast, desktop replacement laptops are larger more substantial affairs.
 While not as portable they tend to have more powerful CPUs than thin and light laptops.

-The table below compares the physical and performance specifications of two of our most popular high-end gaming laptops, the thin and light LG15 Vengeance G-Sync versus the desktop replacement LG15 Carbon G-Sync, both of which are available with the same graphics card options.
+The table below compares the physical and performance specifications of several of our most popular high-end gaming laptops.

 Whichever form factor suits your requirements and lifestyle you can also choose what size screen you want.
 We offer laptops with 13.3in, 14in, 15.6in and 17.3in screens.
 Obviously the larger the screen the larger and heavier the laptop, although you can still get thin and light laptops with larger screens.
 The most popular screen size for a gaming laptop is 15.6in, as this size strikes a great balance between screen comfort and portability.
 Most gaming laptops have a FullHD screen with a native resolution of 1920 x 1080, although we do also offer some with higher resolution 4K screens with a resolution of 3840 x 2160.